-Age-Related Macular Degeneration (AMD) is a chronic eye disease that can cause blurred vision or complete vision central vision loss.
-The macular is a portion of the retina, which is responsible for detailed vision and central vision.
-The disease has two forms, dry and wet.
+Age-Related Macular Degeneration (AMD) is a chronic eye disease that can cause blurred vision or complete central vision loss.
+The macula is a portion of the retina which is responsible for detailed vision and central vision.

 Macular Degeneration has two forms, Dry AMD, and the more advanced Wet AMD.
 Most cases start as the dry type and in 10-20% of people, it progresses to wet.
 There is currently no cure for macular degeneration, but it can be possible to slow the progression of the disease and prevent severe vision loss.
 You can discuss with our doctors the best way to manage the disease.
 Symptoms are painless and usually begin gradually.
 They can include:

 Gain a deeper understanding about the topics, conditions, and procedures discussed on this page by watching our informational videos.

 Patients who are 60 or older are most likely to develop AMD.
 However, other risk factors can play a role.
 Smokers are twice as likely to develop AMD.
 Genetics also play a key factor, as patients with a family history of AMD are more likely to develop the disease.
 Also, Caucasians are most likely to develop the disease than any other race.

 Although there is no cure for AMD, you can alter your lifestyle to reduce your risk of developing the disease.
 This includes: